-Spilanthes toothache plant is a lesser known flowering annual native to the tropics.
-Known technically as either Spilanthes oleracea or Acmella oleracea, its whimsical common name is garnered from the antiseptic properties of Spilanthes toothache plant.
+Spilanthes toothache plant is a lesser-known flowering annual native to the tropics.
+Known technically as either Spilanthes oleracea or Acmella oleracea, its whimsical common name is garnered from the antiseptic properties of the Spilanthes toothache plant.

 How to Grow Spilanthes

 Spilanthes toothache plant is generally propagated via seed and is suitable for cultivation in USDA zones 9 to 11.
 The toothache plant is quite easy to grow and is resistant to disease, insects, and even our rabbit friends.
 So, how to grow spilanthes is as simple as sowing in full sun to partial shade 10 to 12 inches (25.5-305 cm.) apart.
 Keep the soil moderately moist as the plant dislikes saturated or boggy ground and stem rot or general poor growth is likely.

 Spilanthes herb care is straightforward as long as overwatering is avoided, and spring and summer temperatures are adequate.
 Spilanthes toothache plant is native to tropical climes, so it does not respond well to cold temperatures and is not tolerant of frost.

 Spilanthes is an herb used in folk medicine throughout India.
 Of primary medicinal use are the roots and flowers of toothache plant.
 Chewing on the blooms of the toothache plant causes a local anesthetic effect and has been used to temporarily ease the pain of, yes, you guessed it -- toothaches.
 Spilanthes flowers have also been utilized as a urinary antiseptic and even as a treatment for malaria by the indigenous people of the tropics.
 The active ingredient in Spilanthes is called Spilanthol.
 Spilanthol is an antiseptic alkaloid found throughout the entire plant but with the greatest amounts located in the flowers.